Transforming H&E images into IHC: A Variance-Penalized GAN for Precision Oncology: Results

+Figure \ref{fig:classwise_metrics} illustrates the peak signal-to-noise ratio (PSNR), the structural similarity index (SSIM), and the Fréchet inception distance (FID) for different levels of expression of HER2.
+Our model consistently demonstrates superior performance, as evident by higher SSIM, PSNR, and lower FID scores, particularly for IHC 3+ images.
+This confirms that our method enhances the fidelity of IHC image synthesis, addressing the primary challenge of accurately reconstructing HER2-positive cases, which has remained a limitation of previous models.

-The evaluation metrics for our methodology, using the BCI dataset, are presented in comparison with existing approaches, namely pix2pix \cite{isola2017image} and pyramid pix2pix \cite{liu2022bci}, in Tables \ref{tab:ihc_0}-\ref{tab:ihc_3_plus}.
-Notably, our approach achieves the highest PSNR values across all IHC classes, reflecting improved pixel-level accuracy in the reconstructed images.
-Simultaneously, we obtain competitive or superior SSIM scores, indicating better preservation of structural details, which is critical for clinical interpretability.
+The evaluation metrics for our methodology, using the BCI dataset, are presented in comparison with existing approaches, namely pix2pix \cite{isola2017image} and pyramid pix2pix \cite{liu2022bci} in Table \ref{tab:avg_comparison} and Figure \ref{fig:comparison}.
+Notably, our method achieves the highest PSNR and SSIM scores, indicating superior pixel-wise fidelity and enhanced preservation of structural information, both essential for clinical interpretability.
+Moreover, the substantial reduction in FID highlights the strong resemblance between real and generated images in the feature space, underscoring the effectiveness of our model in achieving high-quality image translation.

+Furthermore, our model outperforms existing models by reporting the best evaluation metrics for all classes of HER2 expression as presented in Tables \ref{tab:ihc_0}-\ref{tab:ihc_3_plus} and Figure \ref{fig:comparison}.
+This consistently superior performance across all classes highlights the robustness and reliability of our method.

-Figure \ref{fig:percentage_gain} further quantifies the improvements achieved by our model, showing the percentage gain in performance against the pyramid pix2pix model.
-Our variance-based loss function plays a crucial role in mitigating mode collapse, resulting in a broader diversity of generated images and ensuring that the synthetic IHC images accurately capture the inherent variability observed in real-world HER2-positive cases.
+All these results indicate that our variance-based loss function plays a crucial role in mitigating mode collapse, resulting in a broader diversity of generated images and ensuring that the synthetic IHC images accurately capture the inherent variability observed in real-world HER2-positive cases.
 This advancement is critical for reliable computational pathology, where the preservation of fine-grained details in IHC images is paramount for clinical decision-making.